 Participant profile, including underlying cause of renal disease and length of time on dialysis, is provided (Table 1).
-Almost two thirds (64%) of patients had a native fistula when they first started on dialysis, but since that time more had been successfully migrated from venous catheter so that the majority (93%) currently had a native fistula.
-Less than half of patients were admitted as in-patients during the six month period and two-thirds of admissions were planned rather than acute (Table 1).
+Almost two-thirds (64%) of patients had a native fistula when they first started on dialysis, but at the time of the study (93%) had transitioned from venous catheter to a native fistula.
+Less than half of patients were admitted as in-patients during the six-month period and two-thirds of admissions were planned rather than acute (Table 1).
 The most common reason for a planned in-patient day procedure was for fistula-related angioplasty (affecting 22% of patients and accounting for 33% of all admissions).
 The most common reason for an acute in-patient admission was an infection (affecting 13% of patients and accounting for 18% of all admissions).
-One third of patients presented to the emergency department (ED) during the period; two-thirds (68%) of ED presentations were for issues outside of the dialysis NPs' defined scope of practice, the most common cause being due to an infection.
+One-third of patients presented to the emergency department (ED) during the period; two-thirds (68%) of ED presentations were for issues outside of the dialysis NPs' defined scope of practice, the most common cause being due to an infection.

 Haemoglobin (Hb), potassium (K), albumin, calcium (Ca) and phosphate (PO4) are all parameters monitored by the NP on a monthly basis.
-Ferritin (Fe), percentage transferrin saturation (Tsat), parathyroid hormone (PTH) and urea reduction ratio (URR) were monitored less frequently.
+Ferritin (Fe), percentage transferrin saturation (Tsat), parathyroid hormone (PTH) and urea reduction ratio (URR) were monitored less frequently according to CARI guidelines.
 The mean result per patient for each parameter was compared to the CARI guideline target range (Table 2 and Figure 1).
-Comparing the study hospital patients to national data (Polkinghorne et al. 2012), the study patients were more likely to fall within the 200-499 μ g/L range for Fe (69% vs 39%, p=0.001); more likely to have Ca >2.2mmol/L (95% vs 64%, p<0.001); and, more likely to have PO4 <1.4mmol/L (47% vs 30%, p=0.05) (Figure 2).
-The majority (93%) of the study patients received EPO therapy, similar to the level of EPO usage for all haemodialysis patients of Australia (Polkinghorne et al. 2012).
-The mean average weekly dose of Epoetin alfa per patient in 2012 was 8980 units, compared to 14995 units in 2002.
-The mean average weekly dose of Darbepoetin alfa in 2012 was 32mcg, compared to 50mcg in 2002.
+Comparing the study hospital patients to national data (Polkinghorne et al., 2012), the study patients were more likely to fall within the $200-499 \mu g/L$ range for Fe (69% vs. 39%, p = .001); more likely to have Ca>2.2 mmol/L (95% vs. 64%, p < .001) and more likely to have PO4 < 1.4 mmol/L (47% vs. 30%, p = .05) (Figure 2).
+The majority (93%) of the study patients received EPO therapy, similar to the level of EPO usage for all haemodialysis patients of Australia (Polkinghorne et al., 2012).
+The mean average weekly dose of Epoetin alfa per patient in 2012 was 8980 units, compared to 14,995 units in 2002.
+The mean average weekly dose of Darbepoetin alfa in 2012 was 32 mcg, compared to 50 mcg in 2002.